Keeper-Security/git-ssh-sign/README.md

 Git will execute `path/to/ssh-sign -Y sign -Y sign -n git -f SSH-Key-UID some-input.txt`.
 It expects to write an output file with the same path as the input file with the extension `.sig`.
-Thus to test whether the signing operation will work after creating the configuration, run the aforementioned command on a file in a folder you can write to.
+So to test whether the signing operation will work after creating the configuration, run the aforementioned command on a file in a folder you can write to.

-Thus, assuming `some-input.txt` exists in the current directory then running the above will create a file named `some-input.txt.sig` that will contain a signature, e.g.:
+As an example, assuming `some-input.txt` exists in the current directory then running the above command exactly will create a file named `some-input.txt.sig` that will contain a signature, e.g.:

 ```PEM